mrkishi/veonim/docs/readme.md

 - `definition` - jump to definition
 - `references` - find references
-  - opens up side menu similar to the grep menu (see "fuzzy menu keybindings" below)
+  - opens up side menu similar to the grep menu. see [fuzzy menu keybindings](#fuzzy-menu-keybindings)
 - `rename` - rename current symbol under cursor
 - `hover` - show symbol information (and docs) in an overlay
 - `symbols` - bring up a fuzzy menu to choose a symbol in the current buffer to jump to